ShovalWeinstock/TikTalkWeb/README.md

 In order to run the project:

-1. open TikTalkServer -> run inner project webServerAPI:
+1. Open TikTalkServer -> run inner project webServerAPI:

    https://github.com/itamar-st/TikTalkServer

    (The server is port localhost:5051. it is hard coded in the client side)

-2. open and run TikTalkReviews:
+2. Open and run TikTalkReviews:

    https://github.com/ShovalWeinstock/TikTalkReviews

-3. open TikTalkClient and run using the command "npm start":
+3. Open TikTalkClient and run using the command "npm start":

    https://github.com/ShovalWeinstock/TikTalkClient